rajko-rad/gradjanskizahtevi/AUTHENTICATION_GUIDE.md

    - Is the user record being created in Supabase?
    - Is the JWT token being generated correctly?
    - Are the policy expressions evaluating as expected?
+6. **Verify Supabase session** using browser tools:
+   - Check Network tab for API calls to Supabase
+   - Look for the Authorization header to confirm token is being sent
+   - Use a tool like jwt.io to decode and verify your tokens

 ## Next Steps